drmingdrmer/homefolder/README.md

 The default golang formatting program is shipped with the golang distribution.
 Make sure `gofmt` is in your PATH (if golang is installed properly, it should be).
 Here is the link to the installation: https://golang.org/doc/install

+* `rustfmt` for __Rust__.
+It can be installed using `cargo`, the Rust package manager.
+Up-to-date installation instructions are on the project page: https://github.com/nrc/rustfmt/#installation.

+* `dartfmt` for __Dart__.
+Part of the Dart SDK (make sure it is on your PATH).
+See https://www.dartlang.org/tools/dartfmt/ for more info.

 How can I change the behaviour of formatters, or add one myself?
 ----------------------------------------------------------------
 If you need a formatter that is not among the defaults, or if you are not satisfied with the default formatting behaviour that is provided by vim-autoformat, you can define it yourself.